ford-at-home/alt-bible/README.md

 ## 🌟 Overview

-Alt Bible is a creative AI-powered application that reimagines scripture in the voices of modern personas using **hardcore style transfer**.
+HOLY REMIX is a creative AI-powered application that reimagines scripture in the voices of modern personas using **hardcore style transfer**.
 Using Amazon Bedrock and DeepSeek AI, it translates biblical chapters into unique character voices with full persona infusion:

 ### 🎭 Available Personas
 - **Joe Rogan** - Podcast host energy with "bro science" vibes